This article may contain affiliate links, please read my affiliate disclosure for more information.

 Building Up The Detail

-So now that the blocking in process is complete and I have allowed the painting to dry I can start building up the detail.
+So now that the blocking in the process is complete and I have allowed the painting to dry I can start building up the detail.
 I start by refining the clouds and I am using the same colours that I used in the blocking in phase which include ultramarine blue, burnt umber, quinacridone magenta and titanium white.

 I do want the clouds to be tonally too light as they will jump forward in the painting and distract the viewer from the main focal area so I darken the tone a little.
 I also refine the sky and using a No.6 flat I also refine the form of the clouds.

-Next I start working on the mountains and again I am using the same colours as I used in the blocking in phase but I am adding lighter tone in places to refine the shape of the mountains.
+Next, I start working on the mountains and again I am using the same colours as I used in the blocking in phase but I am adding lighter tones in places to refine the shape of the mountains.
 I don’t want to add loads of fine detail to the mountains as this will be confusing to the eye and will zap some of the life out of the painting.

 Now for the main part of the painting which is adding the detail of the foliage in the stand of trees.
 I start with the sycamore tree and I am using a filbert brush to paint the foliage.
-I am still using the same colours to mix the greens as I did with the blocking in phase which include cadmium yellow deep, ultramarine blue, phthalo green to increase the chroma and titanium white.
+I am still using the same colours to mix the greens as I did with the blocking in phase which include cadmium yellow deep, ultramarine blue, and phthalo green to increase the chroma and titanium white.
 I am also adding in places yellow oxide, burnt sienna and quinacridone magenta in order to make the greens look more organic.

-For the poplar tree behind the sycamore and the other smaller trees I use a 3/8″ dagger brush to give the illusion of different shape leaves.
+For the poplar tree behind the sycamore and the other smaller trees, I use a 3/8″ dagger brush to give the illusion of different shape leaves.
 I also vary the colour of the foliage between the trees.
-I’m building up lighter tone each time to give the illusion of solid forms within the trees.
+I’m building up a lighter tone each time to give the illusion of solid forms within the trees.

 I work on the grass in the foreground using a No.6 flat brush.
 The grass is tonally lighter than the foliage in the trees even though I am still using the same colour combinations, but also adding a little cobalt teal to the mix here and there.
 I need to add more titanium white to my green mixes but not so much that the colour becomes chalky.
-If you find you greens becoming chalky, add more cadmium yellow deep, phthalo green and burnt sienna to the mix.
-You may have to play around with colour mixture until you get it right.
+If you find your greens becoming chalky, add more cadmium yellow deep, phthalo green and burnt sienna to the mix.
+You may have to play around with the colour mixture until you get it right.

 I complete the painting by adding some more spots of lighter green in the foliage of the stand of trees.
 I then add the branches in the poplar and sycamore trees which I mix using a combination of burnt umber, ultramarine blue, a tiny amount of quinacridone magenta and titanium white.
-For the highlights in the branches I mix titanium white with a little burnt umber and yellow oxide.
+For the highlights in the branches, I mix titanium white with a little burnt umber and yellow oxide.

-I paint some suggestions of branches in the willow trees in the mid ground.
+I paint some suggestions of branches in the willow trees in the mid-ground.